What Is Diabetes?

 Type 1 diabetes

-If you have type 1 diabetes, your body does not make insulin.
+If you have type 1 diabetes, your body makes little or no insulin.
 Your immune system attacks and destroys the cells in your pancreas that make insulin.
 Type 1 diabetes is usually diagnosed in children and young adults, although it can appear at any age.
 People with type 1 diabetes need to take insulin every day to stay alive.

-Gestational diabetes develops in some women when they are pregnant.
+Gestational diabetes is a type of diabetes that develops during pregnancy.
 Most of the time, this type of diabetes goes away after the baby is born.
-However, if you’ve had gestational diabetes, you have a greater chance of developing type 2 diabetes later in life.
-Sometimes diabetes diagnosed during pregnancy is actually type 2 diabetes.
+However, if you’ve had gestational diabetes, you have a higher chance of developing type 2 diabetes later in life.
+Sometimes diabetes diagnosed during pregnancy is type 2 diabetes.

 Other types of diabetes

-What health problems can people with diabetes develop?
+What other health problems can people with diabetes develop?